 1. Nick Bosa, Ohio State: No more surprises, Nick Bosa is edge 1.
 He is the most complete edge defender in the class in terms of run defending and the many ways he can win as a pass rusher.
 Now, Burns is a better pure pass rusher in terms of traits but they are on same level with moves and counters.

 Bosa trumps Burns because of his power and even though he might not have elite physical traits, they are still really good.
-That said, it is extremely difficult to find any major flaws in his game, which is why he is edge 1.
+It is extremely difficult to find any major flaws in his game, which is why he is edge 1.

 Grade: 1st Round (Top 3 Player)